-- GCE A-level ABB, including a Science, Engineering or Maths subject (General Studies and Critical Thinking not accepted).
+- GCE A-level AAA, including a Science, Engineering or Maths subject (General Studies not accepted for this subject at all).

 - Advanced Diploma Progression Diploma Grade A in Engineering, plus the Specialist Unit in Maths for Engineers at grade C Along with 1 AS-level at Grade B for Additional and Specialist Learning.

 - BTEC Level 3 Extended Diploma D*D*D, including Distinction in a Maths module and Merit in either Electrical or Electronic Principles.

 - BTEC Level 3 Diploma DD in a related subject with an A Level at grade A in a Science, Engineering or Maths subject.

 - BTEC Level 3 Subsidiary Diploma D in a related subject with A Levels grade AA in a Science, Engineering or Maths subject.

 - International Baccalaureate Diploma 37 points, including 6 in Higher Level Maths, Science or an Engineering subject.

 - Access to Higher Education Diploma Access courses are not accepted for the MEng entry.
 Access students are encouraged to apply for the BEng degree in this subject and if they achieve sufficient grades on year one of the course they can discuss transferring to the MEng.